 #OneLess has influenced policy both in London and nationally

 to create long-lasting change to reduce plastic pollution

 A joint statement to the Mayor of London

-The upcoming London Mayoral elections on 6 May will provide a vital opportunity for new commitments to be made, and action to follow, to help eliminate single-use plastic water bottles in London.
-As London begins to emerge from lockdown, we must ensure that the future Mayor continues to work to protect our streets, our river, and our ocean from unnecessary and harmful plastic pollution.
+The London mayoral elections took place in May 2021, offering a vital opportunity for new commitments to be made, and action to follow, to help eliminate single-use plastic water bottles in London. #OneLess teamed up with 40 sector-leading organisations including Shaftesbury, the Tate, King’s College London and Selfridges to ask the Mayor of London to protect our streets, our river, and our ocean from unnecessary and harmful plastic pollution.

 A new network of drinking fountains for London

 In 2018, #OneLess partnered with the Mayor’s office and MIW Water Cooler Experts to install London’s first modern day network of drinking fountains.
 The success of this initiative then catalysed a £5 million investment from London’s Mayor and Thames Water to install 100+ further fountains in the city.

 #OneLess successfully provided evidence and recommendations to relevant enquiries launched by the Environment Audit Committee.
 In 2017 this resulted in the London Assembly Environment Committee releasing a report on plastic bottles and calling on the government for more action.